 Learn more about Sunset's climate zones.

-To find out your specific zone ask your nursery professional, contact your County's Master Gardener www.mastergardeners.org , or view the zone maps listed above or download this map of Sunset and USDA California Climate Zones.
+To find out your specific zone ask your nursery professional, contact your County's Master Gardener www.mastergardeners.org , or view the zone maps listed above.

-To find out what zone a particular plant will thrive in refer to the plant label or a resource such as the Western Garden Book.
+To find out what zone a particular plant will thrive in refer to the plant label or a resource such as the Western Garden Book or website.